redds-be/reddlinks/docker/README.md

 docker compose up -d
 ```

-In case of errors, you can use `docker compose logs -f` to see the logs (it is recommended to use it when you start reddlinks manually):
+In case of errors, you can use `docker compose logs -f` to see the logs (it is recommended to use it when you start reddlinks for the first time to see if everything works):

 ```console
 docker compose up -d && docker compose logs -f